Understanding and Exploring Models

 Evaluating Models

-The primary use of models is to evaluate probability density functions:
+The primary use of models is to evaluate probability density functions.
+PyHS3 provides both type-safe and convenience methods for PDF evaluation:

 print(f"PDF(0.0) = {pdf_value}")